August 3, 2024 tips for growing orchids indoors

 1. Choose the Right Orchid

-Phalaenopsis, commonly known as moth orchids, are among the easiest to grow indoors.
-They’re forgiving and bloom multiple times a year.
+Phalaenopsis, also known as moth orchids, are probably the easiest to grow indoors.
+They will put up with some inconsistent care and bloom multiple times every year.

 Light Requirements